Piute County, Utah

 Piute County (/ˈpaɪjuːt/ PY-yoot) is a county in south-central Utah, United States.
-As of the 2010 United States Census, the population was 1,556, making it the second-least populous county in Utah.
+As of the 2020 United States census, the population was 1,438, making it the second-least populous county in Utah.
 The county seat is Junction, and the largest town is Circleville.

 History

-Paiute County was formed on January 16, 1865, with areas annexed from Beaver County.
+Piute County was formed on January 16, 1865, with areas annexed from Beaver County.
 It was named for the Paiute tribe of Native Americans.
 Its defined boundaries were altered by adjustments between adjoining counties in 1866, in 1880, in 1892, and in 1931.
 It has retained its current configuration since 1931.

 By the 1860s, mining prospectors were pushing into central and southern Utah Territory, and several mining towns, such as Bullion and Webster, appeared.
 Mining activity had slowed by the 1900s, but gold mining (from lodes in Tushar Mountains) had produced 240,000 ounces of gold from 1868 through 1959.
 As the nation entered The Great War, a mine on the east Tushar Mountains producing potash and alumina became a national center of attention, both because of the strategic value of these products, and because of persistent rumors of sabotage attempts and spying.
 The town of Alunite flourished (1915-1930), then died as the war effort wound down.
 Today it is abandoned.